hkapk/Password-Generator/README.md

 JavaScript Password Generator Project by Hank Kapka

+This "random" password generator pulls from arrays of characters to generate a password of the users' desired length.

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria